Imam-ud-Din Shahbaz: Early life

 Shahbaz was born in 1845 in Zafarwal in a Muslim family and converted to Christianity at the age of 10.
+His early life laid the foundation for his later work as a Punjabi evangelist and poet.
 He was appointed as a teacher at Church Missionary Society in Amritsar in 1866 where he was baptised by Robert Clark.
 He worked as a teacher in various missionary schools for nine years.